PC-Principal/extended_flashlight_range/README.md

 ## Template repository

-If you want create your mod, you can use this template for creating https://github.com/PC-Principal/LethalCompanyModesTemplate - that exists usefill links for moding in Lethal Company
+If you want create your mod, you can use this [template for creating](https://github.com/PC-Principal/LethalCompanyModesTemplate) - that exists usefill links for moding in Lethal Company.

+## How to say thanks

+If you like [this mod on thunderstore](https://thunderstore.io/c/lethal-company/p/V_Power/FlashlightExtendedRange/) or **star current repository (recommended)** - This way I can see feedback and get motivated to find what I can improve in the game.

 ## Contributors